nmaisonneuve/gsv_downloader/README.md

 ## Description ##
 Crawl and save Google Street view network (metadata + images) of a given geographical area.
 The metadata are saved into a redis db and the image in a directory

+# (speed: meta_data of 200 panoramic images processed / seconds  (= the complete meta_data of all the images of Paris are crawled in about 10 mins)

 ## installation ##
 [http://redis.io redis] as light database